 • Birth/care of a newborn

-• Placement of a child under three years of age through adoption or foster care.2
+• Placement of a child under three years of age through adoption (including surrogacy) or foster care.2

-Parental leave begins with the date of the birth of your child, or the adoption or foster care placement of a child under three years of age, and it extends for up to 12 weeks from that date.
+Parental leave begins with the date of the birth of your child, the adoption, foster care or surrogate placement of a child under three years of age, and it extends for up to 12 weeks from that date.
 You may not take Parental Leave intermittently.2

 Employees and educational appointees are eligbile for Parental Leave if they are both: